paypal/squbs/docs/streams-lifecycle.md

 ## Connecting a Perpetual Stream with an HTTP Flow

 Akka HTTP allows defining a `Flow[HttpRequest, HttpResponse, NotUsed]`, which gets materialized for each http connection.
 There are scenarios where an app needs to connect the http flow to a long running stream that needs to be materialized only once (e.g., publishing to Kafka).
-Akka HTTP enables end-to-end streaming in such scenarios with [MergeHub](http://doc.akka.io/docs/akka/current/scala/stream/stream-dynamic.html#dynamic-fan-in-and-fan-out-with-mergehub-and-broadcasthub).  squbs provides utilities to easily connect an http flow with a `PerpetualStream` that uses `MergeHub`.
+Akka HTTP enables end-to-end streaming in such scenarios with [`MergeHub`](http://doc.akka.io/docs/akka/current/scala/stream/stream-dynamic.html#dynamic-fan-in-and-fan-out-with-mergehub-broadcasthub-and-partitionhub).  squbs provides utilities to connect an http flow with a `PerpetualStream` that uses `MergeHub`.

-Below is a sample `PerpetualStream` that uses `MergeHub`.
+Below are two sample `PerpetualStream` implementations, both use `MergeHub`.
+Type parameter `Sink[MyMessage, NotUsed]` describes the inlet of the `RunnableGraph` instance that will be used as a destination (`Sink`) by the http flow part in `HttpFlowWithMergeHub` further down.
+First a simplest outline of the logic:

 ```scala
 class PerpetualStreamWithMergeHub extends PerpetualStream[Sink[MyMessage, NotUsed]] {

   override lazy val streamRunLifecycleState: LifecycleState = Initializing

   /**
     * Describe your graph by implementing streamGraph